OliverIgnetik/Data-Structures-Algorithms-JS/Trees/Trees.md

 #### PROS

 - Search and lookup is very easy (most operations are O(N))
-- Ordered
+- Relationships and order are preserved
 - Flexible size

 #### CONS

 - Insert and delete is slower then a hashtable
 - No O(1) operations
-- **Unbalanced binary search trees** slow down lookup operations
+- **Unbalanced binary search trees** slow down lookup operations.
+This is because they basically reduce to linked list data structures.

 ### AVL Red/Black Trees